Please be aware of scams that can affect investors.

 Registered in England and Wales as an Investment Company Number 2377879

-The objective of Aberdeen New Dawn Investment Trust PLC is to provide shareholders with a high level of capital growth through equity investment in the Asia Pacific countries excluding Japan.
-In addition, it is the Investment policy of the company to invest in no more than 15 per cent of its gross assets in other listed investment companies (including listed investment trusts).
+To provide shareholders with a high level of capital growth through equity investment in the Asia Pacific countries excluding Japan.
+In addition, it is the Investment policy of the Company to invest in no more than 15 per cent of its gross assets in other listed investment companies (including listed investment trusts).

-In this webcast, James Thom gives an update on a wide range of subjects including performance and the Trust’s geographic and sector breakdowns, the twenty largest investments and the outlook for the Trust.Click here to listen to the presentation.
+In this webcast James Thom gives an update on a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust.Click here to listen to the presentation.

 Source: Monthly Factsheet Aberdeen Asset Managers Limited